0xSero/partisia-docs/docs/smart-contracts/smart-contract-examples.md

 You can read more about these pilot projects [here](https://partisiablockchain.com/ecosystem).

-By combining the functionality of different types of open sourced smart contracts it is possible to create applications on the public blockchain within the same areas as the successful pilot projects for quick MVPs.
+By combining the functionality of different types of open sourced smart contracts it is possible to create applications on the public blockchain within the same areas as the successful pilot projects for quick minimum viable products.

 ## MPC examples